How to understand podcast stats

 Understanding Apple Podcast Analytics

 You can see analytics for your podcasts by logging into Apple Podcasts Connect.
-This only tracks listens on recent versions of the Apple Podcasts app, and users can opt out of being tracked.
+However, this only tracks listens on recent versions of the Apple Podcasts app, and users can opt out of being tracked.
 Apple is responsible for about 58% of global podcast downloads, so Apple Podcast Analytics perhaps only measures 50% of your downloads at best.

 Because the numbers aren’t a total view of your podcast’s performance, many people recommend you ignore the numbers that you see in Apple Podcast Analytics; instead, use it for the consumption graph that shows you how people are listening to your podcast; where they skip, and where they stop listening.
 You can also use it for trends - is the number generally increasing?